 - Each ad group can only contain one specific video ad format

 - Run a separate ad group for each specific video ad format you want to use

 - You can also run multiple ad groups

 The Ads tab is where you go to create and manage your ads.
 Within this tab, you can create, edit, and preview your video ads.
 You can also see and customize your ads' statistics, bids and more.

 By better understanding how well the YouTube videos in your video ads are performing, you’ll know what video content to focus on for your audience, and can improve your video campaigns' performance.

 The Videos tab shows your video performance in aggregate across all ads.
 By selecting from the Views drop-down menu, you can see charts that map the performance of all your video ads based on the metric.

 You can also discover performance metrics and audience insights for each of your videos by viewing the Video Analytics page.
 On the Videos tab, just click the video title or Analytics in the drop-down menu next to the video title.

 Video targeting tab

-The Video targeting tab has 2 purposes: to show performance metrics for each targeting method you're using, and to allow you to add and exclude targeting methods directly to ad groups and campaigns.
+The Video targeting tab has two purposes: to show performance metrics for each targeting method that you're using, and to allow you to add and exclude targeting methods directly to ad groups and campaigns.
 Learn more here.